steffjenl/com-homey-unifinetwork/README.txt

 For supported accesspoints, see [UniFi download page](https://www.ubnt.com/download/unifi/) for more information.

-This version has been tested against version 5.7.x up to 5.12.x of the Ubiquiti UniFi Controller software.
+This version has been tested against version 5.7.x up to 6.0.x of the Ubiquiti UniFi Controller software.
 Lower versions might work too, but is untested.

-The UniFi Dream Machine is _not_ supported.
-Apparently the API has changed on that box and the API urls are currently unknown.
+Version 6.0.x is UnifiOS, please select 'Port' 443 and 'UnifiOS Device (please use port 443)' in the settings page.

 Supported Languages: